Terps dominate in second half, turn back Brown

 It did little to slow Maryland, which eventually capped a 21-4 run with Hart’s three-pointer to make it 60-49.
 The Bears didn’t get closer than seven the rest of the way.

 Russell left Tuesday’s victory over Lehigh after making knee-to-knee contact with an opponent with 8:50 to play.
-Wearing a sleeve on his right knee, Russell started as usual and played 29 minutes.
+Wearing a sleeve on his right knee Thursday, Russell started as usual and played 29 minutes.

 He had five assists against just two turnovers, mixing in a heavy dose of his speed while rarely taking severe risks besides an attempt at a behind-the-back pass that went out of bounds with about a minute remaining and left him with a sheepish grin.